Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 From this line, you will know that the state of the piggy bank is intact and all you have left to do is accept the incoming amount of CCD.
 The CCD balance is maintained by the blockchain, so there is no need for you to maintain this in your contract.
-The contract just needs to produce return value empty return value:
+The contract just needs to produce an empty return value:

 .. code-block:: rust